SCAuditStudio/SCAuditStudio/README.md

 replace the file path with your own Blacklist path
 ```
 ## Known Issues!!!
-- add hotkeys
 - allow name change for folder
 - tree view show folder and files right
 - (md reader bugs)
 - color highlights not saved on close
 - settings menu
-- close tabs when open new project
 ## Overview
 SC Audit Studio, also known as the Smart Contract Audit Studio, is a powerful tool that serves as an all-in-one Integrated Development Environment for smart contract auditing.
 Its primary function is to help users analyze and identify vulnerabilities in the code or design of defi or WEB3 applications.